Bin239/Project-Game/README.md

 You will die if the strength level goes below 0.
 To prevent that, you can increase the strength by pressing feed key.
 If you move close-enough to the weak ghost within three second/while the ghost still exists, you get a point.
-To kill a strong ghost, you must have a minimum of 5 strength. if you have less than 5 strength and go near, you get killed. the game ends at the end of 100 seconds your score is displayed.
+To kill a strong ghost, you must have a minimum of 5 strength. if you have less than 5 strength and go near, you get killed. you get 3 points for killing strong ghosts the game ends at the end of 100 seconds your score is displayed.